 A Different Bar and Chain Oil For Winter And Summer?

 Should one use a different bar and chain oil viscosity for every season?
 In our opinion, this is not necessary.
 A good all-season bar and chain oil will flow well during cold weather and offer suitable film strength during hot weather use.
-We suspect that cheaper chain oils simply don’t have the capacity to perform adequately in all temperatures and that’s why the cheaper brands are often marketed for single season use.
+We suspect that cheaper chain oils simply don’t have the capacity to perform adequately in all temperatures.
+That’s why the cheaper brands are often marketed for single season use.

 We carry a semi-synthetic bar and chain oil that is able to offer consistent oil thickness regardless of the ambient temperature.
-The synthetic component of this oil gives it a high viscosity index.
-In simpler terms, this means that the viscosity stays consistent across a wide temperature range.
+The synthetic component of this oil allows the viscosity to stay consistent across a wide temperature range.